Vintage Computing RPC-4000

 Where to go next?
 Upmarket, to eat IBM’s lunch!
 In 1960, Royal Precision proudly announces the RPC-4000: Fully transistorized, which enabled more complex CPU logic; more flexible, scalable peripherals, and – a slow, non-random-access magnetic drum!
 Which is why so few of us today have heard of Royal Precision…

-This page gives some information about the original RPC-4000, and briefly describes my FPGA-based replica – which is still a work in progress at this time.
+This page gives some information about the original RPC-4000 and briefly describes my FPGA-based replica – which is largely complete but sorely lacking software so far.

 The RPC-4000, causing some excitement (at least in this ad from 1960...)